skbormann/stata-tools/sgpv/README.md

 * Version 0.90 	: Initial Github Release

 ### sgpv
+* Version 1.1b 31.10.2020 :
+  * Changed the name of the option permament to permdialog as suggested by reviewer for the SJ article to clarify the meaning of the option.
+  * Fixed the format option in the Dialog box
+  * Added remove option for the menu subcommand to remove the entries in the profile.do created by the option permdialog.
+  * Renamed the dialog tabb "Display" to "Further options".
+Moved the options from the dialog tab "Fdrisk" to dialog tab "Further options".
+* Version 1.1a 08.07.2020 : Changed the subcommand "fdrisk" to "risk" to be in line with the Python code.
 * Version 1.1  28.05.2020 :
   * Added support for multiple null hypotheses.
   * Added a noconstant-option to remove the constant from the list of coefficients.